-Indian Heliotrope has therapeutic properties due to presence of chemical components viz.
+Indian Heliotrope has therapeutic properties due to the presence of chemical components viz.
 Pyrrolizidine Alkaloids, Tannins and Saponins.
 Alkaloid component (indicine principal base, echinatine, supinine, heleurine, heliotrine, lasiocarpine and lasiocarpine N-oxide) is responsible for anti-inflammatory, wound healing, antiseptic, antimicrobial, febrifuge, stimulation of gall bladder functions and menstruation stimulating properties.
-The most important local application of plant is for skin lesions, wounds, abscesses, gastric and varicose ulcerations, rashes and warts.
+The most important local application of the plant are for the skin lesions, wounds, abscesses, gastric and varicose ulcerations, rashes and warts.

 The infusion of the flowers taken in small doses regulates menstruation, where large doses are abortive.

 Leaves decoction is used as a vermifuge.
-Leaves juice is antiseptic, anti-inflammatory and applied topically wounds, sores, boils, gum-boils and pimples on the face, warts, tumours, yaws, skin allergy, scabies, eczema etc. It is also used locally in inflammation of eyes.
+Leaves juice is antiseptic, anti-inflammatory and applied topically wounds, sores, boils, gum-boils and pimples on the face, warts, tumors, yaws, skin allergy, scabies, eczema, etc. It is also used locally in inflammation of eyes.
 To prepare eyewash, 3 leaves are boiled in 1 cup water for 10 min and strained.

 The leaves poultice is applied on rheumatic pain, insect stings and wounds.
 For scorpian sting and snakebites the paste of leaf is applied topically.